(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "THIS MAN WAS BRUTALLY / MURDERED FOR / BEING GAY. / YOU CAN HELP. / " with a petition to the Naval Clemency & Parole Board printed on the back, unused continental postcard from Service members Legal Defense Network, near mint, unusually detailed, unusual subject matter.
 (4 available) $4.00 each. gns

 UNITED STATES NAVY RAIL ROAD.
 Uncaptioned circa-1910 sepia-tone Azo (triangles up) real photo postcard picturing 3 sailors seated on the cow-catcher of a U. S. Navy Railroad steam locomotive.
-Lengthy message on back explains 'This picture was taken in a place called Chicago(sic) Wn. near Seattle Wn. where we were camped in a woods.'
-Chico Washington is about 17 miles west of Seattle, over water, and near Bremerton where the Navy Yards are.
-The short-line railroad running north-south by Chico is the US Navy Railroad.
-These sailors were on rest & recreation while their ship was being fixed, and it is easy to see how they could get the name of such a small place wrong.
-Obviously one-of-a-kind. $50.00 w(c)m(n)r(u)
+That railroad is used to ship ordinance & supplies among the widespread portions of Naval Base Kitsap (located in Kitsap, Mason & Jefferson Counties Washington).
+Lengthy message on back reads 'This picture was taken in a place called Chicago(sic) Wn. near Seattle Wn. where we were camped in a woods.'
+Chico is about 17 miles west of Seattle, over water, and near Bremerton where the Navy Yards are, in Kitsap County.
+Strictly speaking Chico is not a part of Naval Base Kitsap, but it could well have been the only nearby place that the sailor writing on the back knew.
+These sailors might have been on rest & recreation while their ship was being fixed, and it is easy to see how they could get the name of such a small place wrong.
+Obviously one-of-a-kind.
+SALE IN PROGRESS w(c)m(n)r(u)

 "U.S. NAVAL AIR BASE, NEAR MOUNTAIN VIEW, CALIF.
 DIMENSIONS 954. / OF HANGAR - LENGTH 1138 FT.
 WIDTH 310 FT.
 HEIGHT 198 FT." real photo postcard mailed JUN 3 1934 from Palo Alto California, shortly after it was built.
 Message in part: 'Olaf has been in the Macon, and he says its effect is so cold and cheerless, and flimsy. ..."
 The name of this specific location is Hangar One at Moffett Field.
 Its dimensions are sometimes quoted a little bit differently than we read here.
 Hard to find!
 That is why. $17.00 c(m)m(n)z